Intermesh/groupoffice-docs/using/support.rst

 3. Create one manually from within the Help module;

 When an end user sends an email to a support mailbox, they are matched to an existing user in Group-Office.
 If they do not exist, a new user is created.
-In order for this to work, currently you must enable user registration in System Settings.
+In order for this to work, currently you must enable user registration in the :ref:`authentication` tab in System Settings.

 Help module
 ```````````